Four Skincare Ingredient Pairs To Avoid

 Benzoyl Peroxide and Vitamin C

-Benzoyl Peroxide is best known for its breakout-calming abilities; it assists your skin kill acne-causing bacteria, or put simply, it’s brilliant for breakouts.
-But not so brilliant when combined with Vitamin C, our favourite AM antioxidant.
-As Benzoyl Peroxide has the potential to oxidise Vitamin C, which will make it less effective.
+Benzoyl Peroxide is best known for its breakout-calming abilities; it assists your skin in killing acne-causing bacteria, or put simply, it’s brilliant for breakouts.
+But not so brilliant when combined with vitamin c, our favourite AM antioxidant.
+As Benzoyl Peroxide has the potential to oxidise vitamin c, which will make it less effective.

 Important!
 Just because these ingredients don’t necessarily work well together does not mean you can’t find space for them both in your routine.
 We would avoid layering them, of course, but using them on alternate nights or using one in the morning and one in the evening is more than okay.